 As we were in our big van, we wanted to avoid another drive up to The Springs during a busy weekend.
 So, instead we decided to park our car near the suburb of Fern Tree at the base of Mount Wellington.
 This added a bit more of a climb but allowed us also to check out Silver Falls on the way.

 If you’d like to follow our route to Wellington Falls from Fern Tree, I’d recommend parking at the local park at the start of “Westringa Road” to avoid too much road trekking.

-Below I’ve attached my GPX map generated on my Garmin watch.
+Below I’ve attached my GPX file generated on my Garmin watch.
 Navigating on the Milles Track to Wellington Falls is really easy, so you won’t necessarily need the maps for navigation.
-However, they’ll give you a good insight into what to expect.

 The Wellington Falls Hike

 Below I will break down the route that we took to reach Wellington Falls following the Pipeline Track, Silver Falls Track and then the Milles Track all the way to the waterfall.
 This can be completed by anyone with a decent level of fitness as long as you are prepared for a rather long day hike of 20 kilometres.

 We had excellent hiking conditions in late April with no snow or rain.
 However, the slopes of Mount Wellington can turn into a different place in winter.
 Therefore it is advisable to monitor conditions and prepare for alpine environments even though you are close to Hobart.